PrernaNagori09/Check-Point-Labs/README.md

 # Introduction

-This is a supplement guide to getting started on **Accessing the hands-on Check Point Certification CCSA/CCSE** labs, using CloudLabs AI platform from Spektra Systems.
+This is a supplement guide to getting started on **Accessing the hands-on Check Point Certification CCSA/CCSE** labs, using CloudLabs AI platform from **Spektra Systems**.

-# Getting Started with the Labs
+# Getting Started with the CCSA/CCSE Labs

 * [Registration for the Labs](./technical_deep_dive/Registration-for-the-labs.md#registration-for-the-labs)
 * [Module 1: Registration for the Labs](./technical_deep_dive/Exercise-1-Registration-for-the-Labs.md#register-using-signup-link)